Are you getting the cold shoulder from your partner or the silent treatment, but you don’t know or understand why?

 Our recommended tactic is this: assert yourself.
 Remember that his silent treatment is a choice, that he could have behaved differently and didn’t.
 You are not under any obligation to give him what he wants or give in to his “punishment.”
 His treatment does not prove or confirm anything about your value; it simply shows that he can’t handle conflict.

 Because you are not responsible for his behavior in any way, you can make your own decisions about how to react.
 If he decides to be distant, show him that you can do the same.
 Detach yourself (gracefully) by having your own projects and friends, beyond his influence.
-Not only will this allow you to have an environment away from him, it will allow you to think clearly, have a new perspective, and feel stronger the next time he tries to manipulate you with silence.
+Not only will this allow you to have an environment away from him, but it will also allow you to think clearly, have a new perspective, and feel stronger the next time he tries to manipulate you with silence.

 Few people know the true impact of passive aggression in a marriage, because it has only recently been acknowledged as a real behavior style.
 Now, we understand that passive aggression is more than “being difficult.”
 It is surrounding the partner with a wall of silence and isolation.
 The cold shoulder is more than silence, is experienced as emotional rejection and denial of connection…truly devastating!